 How Does Inflation Affect Small Businesses?

-As a result of increasing inflation, supply chain bottlenecks, and labor challenges, small firms are forced to scrutinize their spending more closely.
+As a result of increasing inflation and the Cantillon effect, supply chain bottlenecks, and labor challenges, small firms are forced to scrutinize their spending more closely.

 Because of constantly having to raise their prices, they are losing many consumers.
 Therefore, unlike big companies with large capitals, they cannot afford to maintain their prices without facing losses.